 The degree includes 64 semester hours of coursework in general and subject-specific methods and strategies with a focus on engaging elementary students in meaningful learning experiences.

 Through engaging hands-on field experiences in local elementary schools, you will learn to work with children of varying needs and have a positive impact on their lives.
 You will learn to engage students in inquiry, facilitate learning, develop curriculum and collect, analyze and interpret data to inform your instruction.

 We offer numerous scholarships and a limited number of yearlong paid internships for high-achieving students in high-need Escambia County schools.
 These internships fulfill the student teaching requirement.

-Teach and support gifted children and children with disabilities.
+Teach and support children with disabilities.